RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 - In line 1, the first part of the string argument to `Connect` should be your database's endpoint
 - In line 1, the second part of the string argument to `Connect` should be your database's password

-## Connection Pooling with StackExchange.Redis
+## Connection pooling with StackExchange.Redis

 While StackExchange.Redis does not provide direct means for conventional connection pooling, we recommend you **share and reuse** the ConnectionMultiplexer object.
 The ConnectionMultiplexer object should not be created per operation - it is to be created only once at the beginning and reused for the duration of the run.
 ConnectionMultiplexer is thread-safe so it can be safely shared between threads.
 For more information, refer to StackExchange.Redis’ [Basic Usage document](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Basics.md).